LinuxUser255/LinkedIn_Apply/README.md

 - [x]  Create functionality to handle the submit apply pop-up.
 	- [x] clicking Next (submit application) and
 	- [x] click review
-	- [ ] Modify test_apply.py to be re-run without repeating the login everytime
+	- [x] Modify test_apply.py to be re-run without repeating the login everytime

 - [ ] Integrate the four methods used to click the Easy Apply button into `linkedin.py`
-  - [ ] _Do this using a nested function??_

 - [x] Tie it all together in `main.py`